The Flywheel Effect

 These new visitors to your site are qualified by the keyword phrases they used when searching on Google.

-We know from your initial SEO keyword strategy that visitors who use these phrases in Google search are “looking” with a business intent.
+We know from our initial keyword search services that visitors who use these phrases in Google search are “looking” with a business intent.

 We know that visitors who use these phrases in Google search are “looking” for products or services directly related to those on your website and in the content we wrote, and they are most likely to convert into leads, customers, and promoters.